-By Nicole Trigg
+By Nicole Trigg|

 [Struggle.
 How much I admire the idea and how difficult to tolerate the experience of.
 Do we grow accustomed to struggle?
 How is struggle inexhaustible?
 It is not struggle if it becomes routine, it is only struggle by stretching, turning, spinning, bruising, showing skin, wear, and traces of blood.

 It is not the struggle (I) want if it is not for its own sake and exists just to end.
 Is it not the struggle I want if it exists just to rage?
 To rage because we need the strength.
-To disturb, to tremble down the line, to push through air thick with minuscule motion because molecules jolted awake are getting up, walking backwards, asking how do i live.
+To disturb, to tremble down the line, to push through air thick with minuscule motion because molecules jolted awake are getting up, walking backwards, asking how to live.